Average Student Loan Debt by Year

 Overall Average Debt-to-Income by Year

 The average total DTI among bachelor’s degree holders increases in most years.
-Note that, unlike starting salaries, these data are from the U.S. Bureau of Labor Statistics (as opposed to the National Association of Colleges and Employers).
+Note that, unlike starting salaries, this data is from the U.S. Bureau of Labor Statistics (as opposed to the National Association of Colleges and Employers).

 • The average DTI among bachelor’s degree holders increased by 32.4% between 2007 and 2024.